bkuhn/talks/LCA-2015/copyleft-future.markdown

 + Javascript developers don't consider idea they'd have &ldquo;all the source&rdquo; on hand.

-+ &amp; they didn't have a copyleft license anyway ...
++ &amp; they didn't have a copyleft license anyway &hellip;
       + b/c GPL is the ISC license of web applications.

 + These are also people who found the startups that hate copyleft.